algorandfoundation/algokit-cli/docs/cli/index.md

 Number of decimals.
 Defaults to 0.

+### --nft, --ft
+Whether the asset should be validated as NFT or FT.
+Refers to NFT by default and validates canonical definitions of pure or fractional NFTs as per ARC3 standard.

 ### -i, --image <image_path>
 **Required** Path to the asset image file to be uploaded to IPFS.